AishaA-cpu/Shopify-Backend-intern-challenge/README.md

 ```
 ctrl c
 ```
-for example a get request to
+for example a get request to will get all inventories
 ```
 http://localhost:5000/inventories
 ```

-will get all inventories
-the route accepts json files for post request so please set
+these routes accept json files for post request so please set
 ```
 content-type to application/json
 ```